Irmina of Oeren

 After the death of Hugobert, around 697, she built her a monastery at Oeren in Trier, which was eventually named after her, and where she succeeded as abbess her sister, Saint Modesta.
 Irmina donated lands to help co-found, with Saint Willibrord of Northumberland, the convent in Echternacht in 697 or 698.
 Historian Jamie Kreiner called the founding of the Echternacht convent "a cooperative venture" between Willibrord and Irmina's family, who later promised to protect the convent and its holdings after Willibrord promised fidelity to them in 706.
 Watkins reported that Irmina was "generous to both Celtic and Saxon missionary monks".
 Irmina died in 720 at the monastery at Weissenburg, which was also founded by her father.

 Irmina's feast day is December 24.
-She is the patron saint of Trevos and is represented with a church in her hand, signifying her status as a church founder, and with two angels above her head, carrying her soul to heaven.
+She is the patroness saint of Trevos and is represented with a church in her hand, signifying her status as a church founder, and with two angels above her head, carrying her soul to heaven.